Synerty/peek-mobile-theme/docs/plugin_screens/chat/chat.rst

                     ...

                 }

-                message{
+            }
+            messaging-area{
-                /* Contains the message text looks attributes unique to the message-list class */
+            /* Contains the compose message area looks attributes unique to the Chat Messages */
                 ...

-                }
             }
         }